-After successfully completing the student massage clinic, students will receive a Transcript Consent Form once filled out and submitted will allow the Rehabilitative Health Department to forward your CCRI transcript to MBLEx assuming there is no hold on your account.
+After successfully completing the student massage clinic, students will receive a Transcript Consent Form once filled out and submitted to Rehabs administrative assistant will allow the Rehabilitative Health Department to forward your CCRI transcript to MBLEx assuming there is no hold on your account.
 This will qualify you to schedule to take the exam.
 Use the link below to familiarize yourself with the MBLEx process. https://www.fsmtb.org/mblex/application-process/

 To Sit for the MBLEX exam, you must be a graduate of an Assigned School:

 Please check with the state boards responsible for licensing massage therapists where you want to practice.
-In the state of Rhode Island, it is the RI Department of Health who required the following
+In the state of Rhode Island, it is the RI Department of Health who requires the following

 Double check all documents you submit are valid & not expired.
-There is guidance on the application process as well answers to any frequently ask questions here at this link http://sos.ri.gov/documents/archives/regdocs/released/pdf/DOH/7016.pdf
+There is guidance on the application process as well answers to any of your frequently asked questions found here at the link below

 Some state licensing boards do not require MBLEx such as Massachusetts, Vermont, Minnesota, Wyoming, Kansas, Alaska, & Hawaii and instead may request your transcripts be converted into total massage clocked hours.